aaronjamesyoung/ajy-digitalgarden/src/site/notes/Wildfire monitering in Central Oregon.md

     -   Turn off the 24-hour lightning layer and zoom in on Oregon (or your state).
 Open the user menu and click “Save Map”.
     -   It will say “Saving” and continue spinning, but it does save and you can refresh the page to see the map as you have configured it.

+> [!CAUTION] Inerpreting this data
+> Remember that Wildweb lists **every** report, including:
+>
+> * Smoke checks
+> * False alarms
+> * Campfire checks
+> * Single-tree fires and other small hot spots
+>
+> Bear in mind that authorities will take more steps to publicize fires that are worthy of public note and attention.

 ## Air quality

 -   [PurpleAir](https://map.purpleair.com/1/i/lt/mAQI/a10/p604800/cC5#10.5/44.0353/-121.4749) – With PurpleAir sensors fairly ubiquitous in our region, this is a more granular way to view air quality in your immediate area than the official sensors in your town.
 The URL for this map has been configured to: